When it comes to projects, most are looking for the perfect tools and practices to do the job.

 - Planning the work.
 Another important responsibility of the Product Manager lies in planning.
 It is up to him or her to translate the strategy into a specific plan of what must be achieved and when.
 It is also up to the Product manager to align all teams toward this goal.

 - Curating suggestions.
-To make sure your product grows and evolves in the right way, the Product Manager collects all ideas about possible improvements.
-It is up to them to evaluate what has been suggested and decide what will be added to the Product Backlog and executed.
+The Product Manager collects all ideas about possible improvements to ensure your product grows and evolves correctly.
+They must evaluate what has been suggested and decide what will be added to the Product Backlog and executed.

 - Prioritizing.
-As mentioned above, it is the Product Manager that curates the Product Backlog.
+As mentioned above, the Product Manager curates the Product Backlog.
 It is up to them to decide what features should be prioritized and which should wait.
 This is done based on the overall project goals and potential value each feature can bring to the customers.

 Common misconceptions about what Product Managers should do